 - Are there any negative effects of using patagial wing tags (with respect to breeding success and productivity), and should we use new, less invasive colour tags?

-- Can wing tags be effectively used to determine survival and dispersal in individuals through resighting records?
+- Can wing tags effectively determine survival and dispersal in individuals through resighting records?

 - What is the average longevity of wing tags on vultures?
 Does this vary between species?

 - Are landowners and/or members of the public more likely to report the presence of vulture carcasses to the EWT if they are wing tagged and/or ringed?
 What does this mean for population monitoring?

 - What is the nest site occupancy and breeding success of Critically Endangered White-backed Vultures in the Kalahari?

 - What are the baseline levels of lead ingestion and poisoning in Lowveld vultures?